tonethar/IGME-330-Master/notes/HW-wc-1.md

 <hr>

 ## II.
-An overview of a web component
+Overview of a web component

 - to create a custom HTML element, you first need to extend the `HTMLElement` class
 - we then add in some or all of these component *lifecycle* methods